Skin cancer is the only type of cancer that you can prevent.

 Use reef-safe sunscreens, appropriate clothing, and stay in the shade to protect yourself from the sun's harmful ultraviolet (UVA and UVB) rays.

-These three simple measures will drastically reduce your skin cancer risk.
+These three simple measures will drastically reduce your skin cancer risk factors.

 So, please remember this: avoid excessive exposure to the sun between during the worst hours, i.e., between 10 am and 4 pm.

 Enjoy the day outdoors when it's safe.
-The early morning sun and the late evening sun are considered harmless to your skin.
+The early morning sun and the late evening sun are considered harmless to your skin cells.

 Here are some unsettling facts about skin cancer:

-1. Three people die each hour from skin cancer in the United States;
+1. According to the the American Academy of Dermatology, three people die each hour from skin cancer in the United States;

 2. Excessive exposure to the sun is responsible for 90 percent of all skin cancer cases;